Starting a new business? Get 40% off our accountancy services for 3 months! 😀

-IR35 and off-payroll working rules can be confusing, but it’s important that contractors and their clients understand the processes and rules.
+IR35 and off-payroll working rules can be confusing, but it’s important that contractors and their clients understand the processes and rules in order to avoid any nasty penalties.
+In this article we explain how IR35 works, and who is responsible for checking whether a contract is within IR35 rules.

-IR35 legislation deals with contractors, who would otherwise be employees if they weren’t working through an ‘intermediary’.
+IR35 legislation deals with contractors who would otherwise be employees if they weren’t working through an ‘intermediary’.
 The intermediary could be the contractor’s own limited company, or a partnership.
-If a contractor is essentially working as an employee, then the contract is ‘within IR35’.
+If a contractor is essentially working as an employee in all but name, then the contract is ‘within IR35’.

-That means that the IR35 rules apply, and the end client must deduct income tax and National Insurance Contributions for the contractor as if they were their employer.
+If a contract is within IR35, it means that the IR35 rules apply, and so the end client who pays the contractor’s bill must first deduct income tax and National Insurance before paying them – just like an employer would for a regular employee.

 It’s a bit confusing, so we’ll give you an example.
 Imagine you work for an employer, and then leave to set up your own limited company.

-This is what the rules for off-payroll working deal with; whose responsibility it is to check if IR35 rules apply in a particular situation.
-The process is also known as ‘determining someone’s employment status for IR35’.
+The off-payroll working rules deal with whose responsibility it is to check if IR35 rules apply in a particular situation, also known as ‘determining someone’s employment status for IR35’.

-In short, the off-payroll rules mean that it’s up to the end client to work out the employment status and whether a contract is within IR35, but only if the end client is a public authority or a private company which meets two or more of these conditions:
+These rules mean that the end client is responsible for checking whether a contract is within IR35, but only if the end client is a public authority or a private company which meets two or more of these conditions:

 If the client meets the criteria, it’s up to them to determine the worker’s status.
 They’ll issue a Status Determination Statement (SDS) which indicates why the engagement is within (or outside) IR35.
 The SDS is given to the worker, as well as to any person or organisation the client contracts with.